 Felines have over 30 muscles in their ears alone, enabling them to have a huge range of motion.
 In fact, some cat breeds can even swivel their ears up to 180 degrees – wow!

 Not only do their ears help them listen for prey and predators, but cats “talk” through their ear movements.
-If your cat’s ears are flat against her head, she’s most likely trying to tell you something.
+If your cat’s ears are flat against their head, they’re most likely trying to tell you something.

-Here are three reasons why your cat is putting her ears back.
+Here are three reasons why your cat is putting their ears back.

 1. Grumpy Kitty

 One of the first telltale signs of an aggravated cat is pinned ears.
 Most cats will put their ears back when they’re anxious or annoyed.
 If the irritating behavior persists, your cat will hiss or even scratch at you or another pet.
 If your cat’s ears are pinned, give them some breathing space.

 If your cat is ready to attack, they will lay their ears against their head.
 This protects this sensitive body part from teeth and claws.
 If your cat is becoming aggressive toward another animal, mitigate the problem by removing the other pet from the room.
 Don’t try to touch your cat.
 You might end up being bitten or scratched.

 3. Scaredy Cat

 A nervous or frightened feline put their ears in “airplane mode” when they’re about to take flight.
 If your cat is in a new environment, being introduced to a new animal, or just sees something frightening, they’ll pin their ears and scamper off.